CHOOSING QUALITY OF LIFE

 - Issues with sight or hearing

-- Low birth weight or premature birth increase the risk for a developmental disability
+- Low birth weight or premature birth (both can increase the risk for a developmental disability)

 - Loses skills or stops doing things they could previously do